Rehabilitation Counseling Masters Programs & Schools in Illinois

 DID YOU KNOW?
 Licensure for Rehabilitation Counselors typically requires a master’s degree and 2,000 to 4,000 hours of supervised clinical experience.
 In addition, counselors must pass a state-recognized exam.
 To maintain their licensure, counselors must complete annual continuing education credits.[iii]

-Choosing a Rehabilitation Counseling Master’s Program
+Choosing a Masters in Rehabilitation Counseling in Illinois

 Masters in Rehabilitation Counseling programs are commonly offered as either Master of Arts or Master of Science in rehabilitation counseling (MA and MS respectively).
 The one you select often reflects whether you have an undergraduate arts or science degree.
 However, the specific differences between degree types may vary by school.
 It is also possible that your program may allow you to focus on honing specific skills for working in different settings.
 Examples include vocational rehabilitation services, government, individuals and family services, nursing and residential care facilities, and youth guidance.